jgmenu/jgmenu/docs/manual/jgmenu-pmenu.1.md

 % JGMENU-PMENU(1)
 % Johan Malm
-% 13 January, 2017
+% 16 December, 2017

 # NAME

-jgmenu-pmenu.sh - generates a menu based on .desktop and .directory
+jgmenu-pmenu.py - generates a menu based on .desktop and .directory
                   files found on the system.

 # SYNOPSIS

-jgmenu_run pmenu \[<*options*>]
+jgmenu_run pmenu \[-h | --help] \[--append-file <*FILE*>]
+                 \[--prepend-file <*FILE*>] \[--locale <*LOCALE*>]

 # DESCRIPTION

-Generates a menu based on .desktop and .directory files found on the
+Generates jgmenu flavoured CSV text based on .desktop and .directory
-system.
-For further info, see:
-  - JGMENUTUTORIAL(7) lesson 2
-  - `jgmenu_run parse-pmenu --help`
+files found on the system, but ignores any .menu files.
+Instead of
+the structure specified in the .menu file, it simply maps each
+".desktop" application onto one of the ".directory" categories.
+If a
+matching ".directory" category does not exist, it tries to
+cross-reference "additional categories" to "related categories" in
+accordance with the XDG menu-spec.
+This is a generic approach which
+avoids Desktop Environment specific rules defined in the .menu file.
+It ensures that all .desktop files are included in the menu.

+This program is designed to be run by jgmenu by settings the
+following in jgmenurc:

+    csv_cmd = pmenu

-The root menu is appended and/or prepended by the contents of the
+The root menu is appended/prepended by the contents of the following
-following files if they exist:
+files if they exist:

-  - $HOME/.config/jgmenu/append.csv
-  - $HOME/.config/jgmenu/prepend.csv
+    ~/.config/jgmenu/append.csv
+    ~/.config/jgmenu/prepend.csv

 # OPTIONS

-All options are passed onto jgmenu
+\-h, --help
+:   show this help message and exit

+\--append-file FILE
+:   Path to menu file to append to the root menu

+\--prepend-file FILE
+:   Path to menu file to prepend to the root menu

+\--locale LOCALE
+:   Use a custom locale (e.g. 'en_US.UTF-8'; available
+       locales can be shown by running 'locale -a')

 # EXAMPLES

-`$ jgmenu_run pmenu`
+    jgmenu_run pmenu | jgmenu

+    jgmenu --csv-cmd="jgmenu_run pmenu"

+    echo "csv_cmd = pmenu" >> ~/.config/jgmenu/jgmenurc ; jgmenu